openml/openml-python/doc/contributing.rst

     pytest tests/

-.. _extending:

 Executing a specific test can be done by specifying the module, test case, and test.
 To obtain a hierarchical list of all tests, run

 .. code:: bash

     pytest --collect-only

-.. _extending:

 .. code:: bash